fafadiatech/fafadiatech.github.io/_posts/2017-01-19-summary-readability-counts.md

 ### Hire Python Developers

-We're a team of **experience** Django developers.
+We're a team of **experienced** Django developers.
 Our Python team is 15 members strong.
 In our 7 years of operations we've delivered project to clients in UK, USA and India.
 We do take on Remote projects that matches your timezone.